bayareala8s/training/AWS-Solution-Architect/Module-3/AWS-Networking-Fundamentals/README.md

    ```

 By following these steps and using the provided scripts, you can effectively configure a VPC, subnets, security groups, and network ACLs in AWS using Terraform.

+## Step-by-Step Guide on Setting up Load Balancers in AWS

+### Table of Contents
+1. **Introduction to Load Balancers**
+2. **Types of Load Balancers in AWS**
+3. **Setting up an Application Load Balancer (ALB)**
+    - Step 1: Create Target Groups
+    - Step 2: Launch EC2 Instances
+    - Step 3: Create the Application Load Balancer
+    - Step 4: Configure Listener and Rules
+    - Step 5: Register Targets
+    - Step 6: Test the Load Balancer
+4. **Setting up a Network Load Balancer (NLB)**
+    - Step 1: Create Target Groups
+    - Step 2: Launch EC2 Instances
+    - Step 3: Create the Network Load Balancer
+    - Step 4: Configure Listener and Rules
+    - Step 5: Register Targets
+    - Step 6: Test the Load Balancer
+5. **Best Practices for Load Balancers**

+---

+### 1. Introduction to Load Balancers

+Load balancers distribute incoming application or network traffic across multiple targets, such as EC2 instances, containers, or IP addresses, to ensure high availability and reliability.
+AWS offers different types of load balancers to suit various needs.

+### 2. Types of Load Balancers in AWS

+- **Application Load Balancer (ALB):** Operates at the application layer (Layer 7) and is best suited for HTTP/HTTPS traffic.
+- **Network Load Balancer (NLB):** Operates at the transport layer (Layer 4) and is designed for high-performance and low-latency traffic.
+- **Classic Load Balancer (CLB):** Operates at both the transport layer (Layer 4) and application layer (Layer 7), but is being phased out in favor of ALB and NLB.

+---

+### 3. Setting up an Application Load Balancer (ALB)

+#### Step 1: Create Target Groups

+1. **Navigate to the EC2 Dashboard:**
+   - Open the AWS Management Console.
+   - Navigate to the EC2 Dashboard.

+2. **Create Target Group:**
+   - On the left sidebar, click "Target Groups."
+   - Click "Create target group."
+   - Choose "Instances" as the target type.
+   - Set the target group name (e.g., `my-alb-target-group`).
+   - Select the protocol and port (e.g., HTTP, port 80).
+   - Configure health checks (default is HTTP, path `/`).
+   - Click "Next" and then "Create target group."

+#### Step 2: Launch EC2 Instances

+1. **Launch Instances:**
+   - Launch at least two EC2 instances in different availability zones.
+   - Ensure the instances are in the same VPC as the ALB.

+2. **Install Web Server (Optional):**
+   - Connect to each EC2 instance and install a web server (e.g., Apache, Nginx).
+   - Ensure the web server is running and serving a test page.

+#### Step 3: Create the Application Load Balancer

+1. **Navigate to the Load Balancers Section:**
+   - On the EC2 Dashboard, click "Load Balancers" in the left sidebar.
+   - Click "Create Load Balancer."

+2. **Select Application Load Balancer:**
+   - Choose "Application Load Balancer."
+   - Click "Create."

+3. **Configure Load Balancer:**
+   - Name your load balancer (e.g., `my-application-load-balancer`).
+   - Choose the scheme (internet-facing or internal).
+   - Select the IP address type (IPv4 or dualstack).
+   - Choose the VPC and select at least two availability zones and subnets.

+4. **Configure Security Settings:**
+   - For HTTP, no SSL certificates are needed.
+For HTTPS, select or create an SSL certificate.
+   - Configure security groups to allow inbound traffic on port 80 (HTTP) or port 443 (HTTPS).

+#### Step 4: Configure Listener and Rules

+1. **Add Listener:**
+   - By default, an HTTP listener is added.
+You can add an HTTPS listener if needed.
+   - Click "Add listener" to add another protocol/port if required.

+2. **Configure Listener Rules:**
+   - Add rules to forward traffic to your target group created in Step 1.
+   - Review and adjust any default rules as necessary.

+#### Step 5: Register Targets

+1. **Register EC2 Instances:**
+   - Select the target group created in Step 1.
+   - Click "Register targets."
+   - Choose the EC2 instances you launched.
+   - Click "Include as pending below" and then "Register pending targets."

+#### Step 6: Test the Load Balancer

+1. **Obtain DNS Name:**
+   - Go to the "Load Balancers" section.
+   - Select your ALB and note the DNS name provided.

+2. **Test the ALB:**
+   - Open a web browser and enter the DNS name.
+   - You should see the test page from one of your EC2 instances, indicating the ALB is distributing traffic correctly.

+---

+### 4. Setting up a Network Load Balancer (NLB)

+#### Step 1: Create Target Groups

+1. **Navigate to the EC2 Dashboard:**
+   - Open the AWS Management Console.
+   - Navigate to the EC2 Dashboard.

+2. **Create Target Group:**
+   - On the left sidebar, click "Target Groups."
+   - Click "Create target group."
+   - Choose "Instances" as the target type.
+   - Set the target group name (e.g., `my-nlb-target-group`).
+   - Select the protocol and port (e.g., TCP, port 80).
+   - Configure health checks (default is TCP).
+   - Click "Next" and then "Create target group."

+#### Step 2: Launch EC2 Instances

+1. **Launch Instances:**
+   - Launch at least two EC2 instances in different availability zones.
+   - Ensure the instances are in the same VPC as the NLB.

+2. **Configure Services (Optional):**
+   - Ensure the services running on the instances are listening on the ports specified in the target group.

+#### Step 3: Create the Network Load Balancer

+1. **Navigate to the Load Balancers Section:**
+   - On the EC2 Dashboard, click "Load Balancers" in the left sidebar.
+   - Click "Create Load Balancer."

+2. **Select Network Load Balancer:**
+   - Choose "Network Load Balancer."
+   - Click "Create."

+3. **Configure Load Balancer:**
+   - Name your load balancer (e.g., `my-network-load-balancer`).
+   - Choose the scheme (internet-facing or internal).
+   - Select the IP address type (IPv4 or dualstack).
+   - Choose the VPC and select at least two availability zones and subnets.

+#### Step 4: Configure Listener and Rules

+1. **Add Listener:**
+   - By default, a TCP listener is added.
+Add other listeners if needed.

+2. **Configure Listener Rules:**
+   - Add rules to forward traffic to your target group created in Step 1.
+   - Review and adjust any default rules as necessary.

+#### Step 5: Register Targets

+1. **Register EC2 Instances:**
+   - Select the target group created in Step 1.
+   - Click "Register targets."
+   - Choose the EC2 instances you launched.
+   - Click "Include as pending below" and then "Register pending targets."

+#### Step 6: Test the Load Balancer

+1. **Obtain DNS Name:**
+   - Go to the "Load Balancers" section.
+   - Select your NLB and note the DNS name provided.

+2. **Test the NLB:**
+   - Open a web browser and enter the DNS name (or use a TCP client if using non-HTTP protocols).
+   - Ensure the traffic is correctly routed to your EC2 instances.

+---

+### 5. Best Practices for Load Balancers

+- **Use Health Checks:** Ensure health checks are properly configured to monitor the health of your targets and avoid routing traffic to unhealthy instances.
+- **Enable Cross-Zone Load Balancing:** This helps distribute traffic evenly across all registered instances in all enabled availability zones.
+- **Use Appropriate Load Balancer Types:** Choose the right type of load balancer based on your application's needs (e.g., ALB for HTTP/HTTPS, NLB for TCP/UDP).
+- **Secure Your Load Balancer:** Use security groups and network ACLs to restrict access to your load balancer.
+For ALBs, use SSL/TLS to encrypt traffic.
+- **Monitor Performance:** Use AWS CloudWatch to monitor the performance and metrics of your load balancer.
+- **Automate Scaling:** Configure Auto Scaling to dynamically adjust the number of instances based on traffic demand.

+By following these steps and best practices, you can effectively set up and manage load balancers in AWS, ensuring high availability, reliability, and scalability for your applications.